cdsapkota/Module2_Lesson1/README.md

-# This repositories includes the assignment for module 2 Lesson 1.
+# This repository includes the assignment for module 2 Lesson 1.